Srivatsav1801/training/python0/week0/Readme.md

 In a file called Playback.py, is a program in Python that prompts the user for input and then outputs that same input, replacing each space with ... (i.e., three periods).

 ## How to Test :
-Here’s how to test code:
+Here’s how to test code :

 Run program with python Playback.py.
 Type This is CS50 and press Enter. program should output: